folio-org/stripes-components/lib/AppIcon/readme.md

 ## Props
 Name | Type | Description
 -- | -- | --
-app | string | The lowercased name of an app.
-E.g. "users" or "inventory".
+app | string | The lowercased name of an app, e.g. "users" or "inventory".
 It will get the icon from metadata located in the stripes-object which should be available in React Context. icon | object | Icon in form of an object size | string | Determines the size of the icon. (small, medium, large) style | object | For adding custom style to component